The leading distributor of the world’s top names in industrial automation

 One of the largest industrial energy and automation companies in the world.

-Eastern Transformers (ETE) are the UK's leading manufacturer and supplier of quality transformers, power supplies and thermal management.
+Leading manufacturer and supplier of quality transformers, power supplies, and thermal management.

 GF Transmitters is a market leading supplier of piping systems for the safe and reliable transport of liquids and gases.

-HMS are one of the leading high-tech knowledge hubs.
-From multi-network connectivity within fieldbus and industrial Ethernet to remote access.
+A leading high-tech knowledge hub covering multi-network connectivity within Fieldbus and industrial Ethernet to remote access.

-Mechan Controls are a British designer and manufacturer of non contact safety switches for machine guards
+British designer and manufacturer of non-contact safety switches, interlocks, and relays for machine guards

-Rethink Robotics are pioneer and leading innovator in the field of collaborative robots, helping manufacturers of all sizes automate more tasks on the factory floor.
+A pioneer and leading innovator in the field of collaborative robots.

-A leading producer of automation, process control & electrical distribution technology.
+A leading producer of automation, process control, and electrical distribution technology.

-Turck Banner provides a uniquely innovative and comprehensive range of Industrial Sensing and Connectivity solutions
+Providers of a uniquely innovative and comprehensive range of industrial sensing and connectivity solutions.

-WAGO are a global leader in spring pressure termination technology based in the UK.
+A global leader in spring pressure termination technology.

 Did you know, we are an entrusted Siemens approved partner?